Dial in CAS, TAS, Mach or EAS. The other corresponding speeds update instantly.

 The appropriate lapse rate for the 3 lowest layers of the International Standard Atmosphere is used.

-Use up and down arrows to adjust SAT (or ISA deviation) for the current altitude.
+Adjust SAT (or ISA deviation) for the current altitude.

 The selected ISA variation is maintained when altitude changes are made.
-All speeds update appropriately.

-Temperature rise and Total Air Temperature (TAT) are shown.
+Temperature Rise and Total Air Temperature (TAT) are shown.

 Rise and TAT update automatically for any change to speed, altitude or temperature.

-Adjust the air data probe recovery coefficient (Ct).
+Adjust the air data probe Recovery Coefficient (Ct).